Making Family Fitness Fun

 A little bit of planning can help make physical activity a fun part of your regular

-provider can help you figure out which activities will work best.
+can help you figure out which activities will work best.

 Write down an activity goal.
 Start with something small that you and your family can reach together.
 Be specific.